Home

 Welcome to Bristol’s first books-and-arts magazine.
 The Bristol Review of Books brings you the best in local publishing, with incisive reviews, comment, interviews and new poetry and fiction.

-Features so far have included Banksy’s Bristol, Bristolese, the mysterious death of boy-poet Chatterton, Bristol Old Vic’s changing fortunes, the Romantic Movement, a survey of local football books, Beginnings of the Bristol Beat, Stanley Spencer in Bristol, the W H Smith ban on Bristol publishers, E H Young, the novelist who chronicled Clifton in the 1920s and 1930s, an interview with novelist and poet Philip Gross, and much more.
+Features in issues 1 and 2 have included Bristolese, the mysterious death of boy-poet tag heuer aquaracer 43mm men green dial stainless steel silver tone Chatterton, the Romantic Movement, a survey of local football books, Beginnings of the Bristol Beat, Stanley Spencer in Bristol, the W H Smith ban on Bristol publishers, E H Young, the novelist who chronicled Clifton in the 1920s and 1930s, an interview with novelist and poet Philip Gross, and much more.

 Click here to see what’s in the current issue.